nateleavitt/armory/README.md

 ## ELVIS
-This is an **experimentational** config project.
+This is an **experimental** config project.
 The idea is that this will be used for a basic config management service.

 REST